nemethmik/t11mobiwa-typescript/README.md

 # t11mobiwa
 A mobile warehousing solution for SAP B1 using Design1st with React/TypeScript/Material-UI/PWA

+## Next Steps
+I have reviewed Foormik, Final Form and especially Final Form is awesome.
+I have added a working sample application **reactfinalformmaterialuiexample.tsx** and the the next step would be to improve/extend it using real Material UI components from the [codesandbox sample](https://codesandbox.io/s/n4rvznnw0p) together with defining the data structures with react-define-form/TypeScript.
+In the meantime, however, I've reviewed React Hooks, and I am pretty sure that for mobile applications they are more than enough.
+So, now I'm going to rework the pixabayfinder using React Hooks.
+So this branch is put on hold now.

 ## Installation, Material UI Setup, Initial Deployment on Firebase Hosting
 - **npx create-react-app t11mobiwa --typescript**
 This project was bootstrapped with [Create React App, which supports TypeScript out of the box](https://reactjs.org/docs/static-type-checking.html#using-typescript-with-create-react-app)